vam-community/vam-packages/README.md

 ## Versioning

 Overwrite files in the package rather than keeping all versions side by side.
+This allows for easily tracking changes between versions, same as if this was the original repository.
 This might change in the future.